bkahlert/kommons/RELEASING.md

 ### Release a Final Version

 1. Commit your changes using `git commit`.
-2. Release candidate using `./gradlew final`.
+2. Release candidate using `./gradlew final push publish`.

 ### Increase Version Number